SebMay99/modified_stability_scale_estimation/README.md

 - Velocity control using thrust (test_mode 1-2) or Height control using velocity commands (test mode 3-12)
 - Please look at `seong_param.yaml` for more details.

+For Autopilot hovering and scale estimation the default mode is 8.

 ##### 2. Start joystick:
 ````
 rosparam set joy_node/dev "/dev/input/js0"